lucaKnobloch/FakeNewsOfTheDay/README.md

     -> built the container fakenod-con
         -   further information are located here
-    The docker image for this is located here [DockerHub](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-con)
+    The docker image for this is located here [DockerHub - Con](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-con)

 3. Container fakenod-front
     - go to the directory FrontEnd